 Pursued by the law, they find a refuge in a strict Hutterite community in rural Canada (similar to Amish to those of you who do not know what a Hutterite is, as I didn’t).

-An unfortunate turn of events, leading to the death of Havana’s boyfriend, forces her to marry his 12-year-old brother Ezekiel (Joseph Gordon-Levitt), in order to be allowed to remain in the community.
+An unfortunate turn of events, leading to the death of Havana’s boyfriend, forces her to marry his 12-year-old brother Ezekiel (Joseph Gordon-Levitt) to be allowed to remain in the community.
 And that’s just the beginning of her peculiar adventures…

-Holy Matrimony’s narrative is not one that inspires a lot of thought or analysis.
-It is its originality, mixed with just the right dose of quirkiness, that results in an entertaining cinematic experience (of the kind many expect from American productions).
-More than once the viewer will have to suspend a sense of disbelief in order to fully enjoy the film, which doesn’t come as a surprise in a film whose primary objective is to entertain and provide an escape from one’s everyday troubles.
+Holy Matrimony’s narrative does not inspire a lot of thought or analysis.
+Its originality, mixed with just the right dose of quirkiness, results in an entertaining cinematic experience (of the kind many expect from American productions).
+More than once, the viewer will have to suspend a sense of disbelief to fully enjoy the film, which doesn’t come as a surprise in a film whose primary objective is to entertain and provide an escape from one’s everyday troubles.

-When it comes to the Coming-of-Age values integrated into the plot, one must be aware that the role of the young protagonist (Ezekiel) is a supporting one and we are introduced to him rather late considering the overall duration of the story.
+When it comes to the Coming-of-Age values integrated into the plot, one must be aware that the young protagonist (Ezekiel) is a supporting one, and we are introduced to him rather late, considering the overall duration of the story.
 Yet his character is a dynamic one and, by the end of the film, one can truly appreciate the changes it undergoes as the result of his encounters and experiences.
 Even in a supporting role, the film is as much about him as about Havana.

 For the very busy actor Joseph Gordon-Levitt (best known for his portrayal of Snowden, but also for his memorable performances in Hesher, the 2004 masterpiece Mysterious Skin and for his five-year stint as a regular on the popular American sitcom 3rd Rock From the Sun), the role of Ezekiel in Holy Matrimony is similar to Christian Bale‘s portrayal of Jum-Jum in Mio in the Land of Faraway.
-Well-known actors know it’s somewhat rewarding to watch them as child actors, if only for the reassurance that some child actors continue onward and have successful careers as adults.
-But both are also quite charismatic and good looking and I have yet to meet a person who would object to that quality in an actor – be it of the child or adult variety.
+Well-known actors know it’s somewhat rewarding to watch them as child actors if only to reassure that some child actors continue onward and have successful careers as adults.
+But both are also quite charismatic and good looking, and I have yet to meet a person who would object to that quality in an actor – be it of the child or adult variety.